Durobot/raylib-zig-examples/README.md

 [See the screenshot gallery](sshots/sshots.md)!

-Please notice, these are **raylib 4.5** examples, they have been updated to compile with either raylib 4.5 or raylib 5.0, but the content of example programs has remained the same.
-On Windows, I have not tested them with raylib 5.0 yet.
+Please note these are **raylib 4.5** examples, they have been updated to compile with either raylib **4.5** or raylib **5.0**, but the content of example programs has not been updated to match raylib 5.0 examples.

 The examples don't use any bindings or some other intermediate layer between Zig code and raylib.
 Instead, Zig's built-in translate-C feature takes care of everything (well, almost, see below).

 For whatever reason, example [27](https://github.com/Durobot/raylib-zig-examples/tree/main/zig-raylib-27-core-custom-frame-control) (custom frame control) does not work properly on Windows, and runs with certain jerkiness on Linux.
 My knowledge of raylib is not enough to figure out why.

-I have done some minor modifications to the code, like changing camelCase variable names to snake_case, to fit Zig naming conventions.
+I have done some minor modifications to the code, like changing *camelCase* variable names to *snake_case*, to fit Zig naming conventions.

 Some of the examples are presented in multiple versions ([14a](https://github.com/Durobot/raylib-zig-examples/tree/main/zig-raylib-14a-core-3d-picking-(original)) and [14b](https://github.com/Durobot/raylib-zig-examples/tree/main/zig-raylib-14b-core-3d-picking-(2-cubes)); [54a](https://github.com/Durobot/raylib-zig-examples/tree/main/zig-raylib-54a-textures-texture-from-raw-data-(comptime-init)) and [54b](https://github.com/Durobot/raylib-zig-examples/tree/main/zig-raylib-54b-textures-texture-from-raw-data-(runtime-init)); [87a](https://github.com/Durobot/raylib-zig-examples/tree/main/zig-raylib-87a-models-mesh-generation-(MemAlloc-calloc)) and [87b](https://github.com/Durobot/raylib-zig-examples/tree/main/zig-raylib-87b-models-mesh-generation-(Zig-allocator))), see the comments in the Zig code.